 The Eagle Scout Procedures Guide has more detail on each step of this process.
 But best of all, it has a Trail to Eagle Checklist (pages 9-13).
 Print out this checklist and add it to your notebook (see below)!
 Below are some key steps to think about.

 This is something you can start any time, even if you’re a Tenderfoot!
 Start with a 3-ring notebook, and use Card Protector pages like this.
 Keep all of the merit badge cards and rank cards in it – the ones you get at the Courts of Honor.

 Here’s a cover page that you can print out and use.
 Make sure your name is in your book.
 Eventually this notebook will everything you need to apply for your Eagle rank!

 The troop may have some extra notebooks or card protector pages.
 Ask the eagle adviser or advancement chair (or give us your extras, if you have them)!

 You will demonstrate leadership in your eagle project.
 It’s actually a lot like managing a project at work, in real life.
 Leave lots of time for your project.
 We recommend that you start at least thinking about it as soon as possible.

-You will need to ask 3 or 4 adults who know you, to write recommendation letters.
-Like the project, you can ask for these recommendations any time as long as you’re a Life Scout.
-Look at the Eagle Application for more information.
+You will need to ask some adults who know you, to write recommendation letters.
+At least 3 of these must be from Like the project, you can ask for these recommendations any time as long as you’re a Life Scout.

 The eagle adviser, the troop’s other adult leaders, and our troop’s eagle scouts, are all happy to assist or advise.
 If you feel “stuck” on something, let’s discuss it!